solliancenet/CosmosDB-v3-labs/dotnet/labs/02-load_data_with_adf.md

 1. In the **Resource groups** blade, locate and select the **cosmosgroup-lab** *Resource Group*.

-3. Click **add** to add a new resource
+1. Click **add** to add a new resource

     ![Add adf](../media/03-add_adf.jpg)

-4. Search for **Data Factory** and select it
+1. Search for **Data Factory** and select it

     ![adf-search](../media/03-adf_search.png)

-5. Create a new **Data Factory**.
-You should name this data factory **importstudentdata** with a unique number appended and select the relevant Azure subscription.
+1. Create a new **Data Factory**.
+You should name this data factory **importnutritiondata** with a unique number appended and select the relevant Azure subscription.
 You should ensure your existing **cosmosdblab-group** resource group is selected as well as a Version **V2**.
 Select **East US** as the region.
 Click **create**.

     ![df](../media/03-adf_selections.jpg)

-6. After creation, open your newly created Data Factory.
+1. After creation, open your newly created Data Factory.
 Select **Author & Monitor** and you will launch ADF.
 You should see a screen similar to the screenshot below.
 Select **Copy Data**.
 We will be using ADF for a one-time copy of data from a source JSON file on Azure Blob Storage to a database in Cosmos DB’s SQL API.
 ADF can also be used for more frequent data transfers from Cosmos DB to other data stores.
     ![](../media/03-adf_author&monitor.jpg)
     ![](../media/03-adf_copydata.jpg)

-7. Edit basic properties for this data copy.
-You should name the task **ImportStudents** and select to **Run once now**
+1. Edit basic properties for this data copy.
+You should name the task **ImportNutrition** and select to **Run once now**

    ![adf-properties](../media/03-adf_properties.jpg)

-8. **Create a new connection** and select **Azure Blob Storage**.
+1. **Create a new connection** and select **Azure Blob Storage**.
 We will import data from a json file on Azure Blob Storage.
 In addition to Blob Storage, you can use ADF to migrate from a wide variety of sources.
 We will not cover migration from these sources in this tutorial.

     ![](../media/03-adf_blob.jpg)

-9. Name the source **StudentsJson** and select **Use SAS URI** as the Authentication method.
-Please use the following SAS URI for read-only access to this Blob Storage container: https://cosmoslabs.blob.core.windows.net/?sv=2018-03-28&ss=bfqt&srt=sco&sp=rl&se=2020-04-01T13:14:14Z&st=2018-11-06T06:14:14Z&spr=https&sig=8HltMx1smolMcSmOhfVdC3drxtmTkq2%2BfJ8574uK60A%3D
+1. Name the source **NutritionJson** and select **Use SAS URI** as the Authentication method.
+Please use the following SAS URI for read-only access to this Blob Storage container: https://cosmoslabsv3update.blob.core.windows.net/?sv=2018-03-28&ss=bfqt&srt=sco&sp=rl&st=2019-06-11T13%3A43%3A56Z&se=2020-06-12T13%3A43%3A00Z&sig=KJRYFY4%2Fm1pu6rklgvx8T%2BEl5JzF7LUt%2FErvKt1NBhw%3D

     ![](../media/03-adf_connecttoblob.jpg)

-10. Select the **students** folder
+1. Select the **nutrition** folder

     ![](../media/03-adf_choosestudents.jpg)

-11. Do not check **Copy file recursively** and **Binary Copy**.
+1. Do not check **Copy file recursively** and **Binary Copy**.
 Also ensure that **Compression Type** is "none".

     ![](../media/03-adf_source_next.jpg)

-12. ADF should auto-detect the file format to be JSON.
+1. ADF should auto-detect the file format to be JSON.
 You can also select the file format as **JSON format.** You should also make sure you select **Array of Objects**  as the File pattern.

     ![](../media/03-adf_source_dataset_format.jpg)

-13. You have now successfully connected the Blob Storage container with the students.json file.
-You should select **StudentsJson** as the source and click **Next**.
+1. You have now successfully connected the Blob Storage container with the nutrition.json file.
+You should select **NutritionJson** as the source and click **Next**.

     ![](../media/03-adf_SourceNext.JPG)

-14. Add the Cosmos DB target data store by selecting **Create new connection** and selecting **Azure Cosmos DB (SQL API)**.
+1. Add the Cosmos DB target data store by selecting **Create new connection** and selecting **Azure Cosmos DB (SQL API)**.

     ![](../media/03-adf_selecttarget.jpg)

-15. Name the linked service **targetcosmosdb** and select your Azure subscription and Cosmos DB account.
+1. Name the linked service **targetcosmosdb** and select your Azure subscription and Cosmos DB account.
 You should also select the Cosmos DB database that you created earlier.

     ![](../media/03-adf_selecttargetdb.jpg)

-16. Select your newly created **targetcosmosdb** connection as the Destination date store.
+1. Select your newly created **targetcosmosdb** connection as the Destination date store.

     ![](../media/03-adf_destconnectionnext.jpg)

-17. Select your container from the drop-down menu.
+1. Select your container from the drop-down menu.
 You will map your Blob storage file to the correct Cosmos DB container.
 Select **Skip column mapping for all tables** before continuing.

     ![](../media/03-adf_correcttable.jpg)

-18. You should have selected to skip column mappings in a previous step.
+1. You should have selected to skip column mappings in a previous step.
 Click through this screen.

     ![](../media/03-adf_destinationconnectionfinal.jpg)

-19. There is no need to change any settings.
+1. There is no need to change any settings.
 Click **next**.

     ![](../media/03-adf_settings.jpg)

-20. After deployment is complete, select **Monitor**.
+1. After deployment is complete, select **Monitor**.

     ![](../media/03-adf_deployment.jpg)

-21. After a few minutes, refresh the page and the status for the ImportStudents pipeline should be listed as **Succeeded**.
+1. After a few minutes, refresh the page and the status for the ImportNutrition pipeline should be listed as **Succeeded**.

     ![](../media/03-adf-succeeded.jpg)

-22. Once the import process has completed, close the ADF.
+1. Once the import process has completed, close the ADF.
 You will now proceed to validate your imported data.

 ## Executing Simple Queries